 If the animal already has a EID 4-H tag - It is unlawful to remove an 840 tag from any specie of livestock, as it is their official (ADT) identification.
 An animal may also only have one EID.
-The Kansas 4-H EID tags are official 840 EID tags for beef and swine.
-Sheep and meat goat tags are 982 EID tags.
-Please contact Lexie if you need to tag a 4-H/FFA project with an existing 840 EID tag.
+The Kansas 4-H EID tags are official 840 EID tags.
+Please contact Lexie if you need to tag a 4-H/FFA project with an existing EID tag.
 Any non-840 tags may be removed and replaced with the Kansas 4-H EID tag.